neurodatascience/NeuroDataSci-course-2019/neuro-data-science.md

     - 09:00 - Exploring and Visualizing Data
     - 12:00 - Lunch
     - 13:00 - Guest Lecture on TBA
+    - 14:00 - Some statistical tools and pitfalls
     - 16:00 - Dismissal

 #### Friday, August 5th